-Yoga’s health benefits seem endless, making it a great physical exercise to keep you healthy and lean.
+Yoga’s health benefits seem endless, making it a great low impact exercise to keep you healthy and lean.
 Not only does practicing yoga help you drop pounds and build muscles, it can also reduce pain, boost mood, lower blood pressure and encourage sleep.

 What makes yoga so effective and simple is the fact that it’s a low impact exercise, manageable for people of all ages and body types—those with different ailments, aches and pains, as well as varying levels of stress or motivation.

 Anyone can perform basic yoga poses, even if it requires making minor adjustments.
 If you are just starting out, don’t push yourself too hard to go deep into your stretches to start.
 You can work your way there.
 Yoga should be soothing and nurturing to your body.
 It definitely shouldn’t hurt.

 On the Nutrisystem program, we recommend 30 minutes of physical activity each day.
 Consider adapting a yoga practice to shed some pounds, take care of your body and create some peace in your life.
 We know once you give it a try, you will become a believer just like us!
 There are so many options when it comes to yoga for beginners.
 It’s as simple as breaking out the yoga mat and running through these yoga videos on The Leaf.
 Every move has step-by-step instructions on how to execute the low impact exercise.